 Divorce or separation can upend a couple’s lives.
 Sometimes, one spouse was the sole or primary income earner while the other spouse primarily cared for the children or home.
 In other cases, one spouse may have been working full-time while the other was working part-time.
 Divorce disrupts the division of financial responsibilities in a marriage, and can sometimes leave one spouse in an unfair position.
 Spousal support, also known as alimony, allows both individuals to continue living the same quality of life as before the divorce.
-Our experienced Michigan spousal support lawyers work tirelessly to achieve a fair outcome for our clients.
+Melissa Pearce is a Novi spousal support lawyer that works tirelessly to achieve a fair outcome for her clients.

 The emotional and psychological effects of divorce are difficult enough; you should not also have to worry about new financial responsibilities.
 Whether you are the higher-earning spouse or the spouse seeking spousal support, the family lawyers at Melissa Pearce & Associates may be able to help.
 We have represented clients across southwest Michigan in a wide range of family law matters.
 Contact us today for a pre-engagement meeting.

 Spousal support is decided case by case.
 Whereas child support is calculated according to a set formula, spousal support has no equivalent formula.
 There are two ways spousal support is generally determined in the state of Michigan.
 First, the spouses can agree on a spousal support agreement, or second, the court may issue an order.

 Our goal is to reach a spousal support arrangement where both spouses agree.
 This situation is ideal for numerous reasons.
 First, because a divorce or separation can be adversarial, we always seek compromise wherever possible.
 Second, we would rather reach an outcome favorable to our client and their ex-spouse than rely on a judge to order a spousal support arrangement.